ember-learn/ember-blog/source/2020-07-11-the-ember-times-issue-155.md

 Using a pragmatic approach of learn-by-building, Rock & Roll with Ember.js takes you through the process of building an Ember application from the ground up.
 You can expect to finish the book with a solid understanding of the fundamentals involved in building Ember applications.

-You can find the book [here](https://www.balinterdi.com/rock-and-roll-with-emberjs/).
+You can find the book for sale [here](https://www.balinterdi.com/rock-and-roll-with-emberjs/).

 ---